 - 4:00 PM Return to site, clean and store tools, shower, free time.
 Free time is spent at the location where we are housed and includes sports, crafts, cards, snacks and hanging out with new friends!

-- 5:00 PM Adult counselors have a nightly meeting with members of the staff to share joys, concerns, and information about the plans for the next day.
+- 5:00 PM Staff/counselor meeting – adults meet with staff to discuss joys, concerns, and plans for the next 24 hours.

 - 6:30 PM Community service opportunities (cleaning the kitchen and bathrooms, etc.)

-- 7:00 PM Song time and evening program which consists of team building activities, work site reports, spiritual programing related to our summer theme, and handing out mail.
+- 7:00 PM Song time and evening program – team building activities, mail, sharing work site reports, and spiritual programs related to our summer theme.
+At least one evening is always devoted to learning about the local community.

 - 9:00 PM Free time.
 Volunteers prepare for bed.

-- 9:45 PM Evening worship led by a work team
+- 9:45 PM Evening devotional led by a work team

 - 10:00 PM Lights out.
-We have separate sleeping areas for each gender.
+We have separate sleeping areas by gender.
 The work we do is hard labor and everyone needs to get a good night of sleep.

 Sample Weekly Schedule